abtieku/group4-project/Machine_Learning/README.md

 ## Classification Report
 ![alt-text](https://github.com/abtieku/group4-project/blob/main/Resources/model_classification_report.png?raw=True)

 Our classification report shows an unfortunately low accuracy to predict the correct star rating for Restaurants.
-We will attempt to create a polynomial linear regression model to predict the success of the restaurant.
+We will attempt to create a logistic model and oversampling to predict the success of the restaurant.